Speaker

 Description

 The implementation of a sequential injection scheme for mixing helium and carbon ions from different ion sources at the MedAustron accelerator facility enabled the first successful delivery of a mixed helium and carbon ion beam in a synchrotron therapy facility.
-A precise knowledge of both the helium and the carbon properties is an essential input for designing treatment monitoring experiments, however, it is not trivial to distinguish the helium and carbon beam properties within the mixed beam.
+Precise knowledge of both the helium and the carbon properties is an essential input for designing treatment monitoring experiments, however, it is not trivial to distinguish the helium and carbon beam properties within the mixed beam.

 Funding Agency